“How do I set my products apart when there are so many similar ones available?”

 Because simply writing engaging and compelling copy isn’t enough anymore.
 People are shopping on marketplaces with international reach, including Amazon, Etsy, and your very own website.
 (Checked your stats lately to see how many countries you get visitors from?)

 That’s a lot of competition!
-Finding ways to lift your products above the noise of the crowd is how you make the most from each piece of copy you write, whether it’s:
+Finding ways to lift your products above the noise of the crowd is how you make the most from each piece of copy you write.

 The Psychology That Converts Buyers (With Creative Copywriting Examples)